How to Apply

 Where to Begin

 To begin the application process, complete the online application via the Graduate College.
-Because of the volume of application materials that we receive, electronic submission of documents must be made through the online application on the Graduate College’s web page.
+Electronic submission of documents must be made through the online application on the Graduate College’s web page.
+Applications are not accepted through any other means.

-The Graduate Committee is committed to holistically reviewing each application.
-Applications are evaluated based on how well the applicant will fit with our School and how well the resources of the School will enable the applicant to reach their professional goals.
+- How well the applicant will fit with our School and how well the resources of the School will enable the applicant to reach their professional goals.
+Applicants are encouraged to articulate their fit with the School and their specific area of interest in their personal statement.

-Our competitive program fills approximately 8 to 12 funded positions each year.
+Our competitive program fills approximately ten funded positions each year.
 We do offer admission without funding to qualified individuals who have secure funding through other resources.
 However, we try to maintain a cohort size of 12 students or fewer.
 We expect all full-time students to begin the program Fall semester.

 There are two kinds of funding sources that can alleviate the cost of pursuing a PhD in Communication Studies.
 Our School offers graduate assistantships that include tuition waivers for most of our PhD students.
 All PhD students are also encouraged to apply for special funding opportunities.